 This online program has been designed for applications, production, manufacturing engineers and technicians as well as other professionals who need to have a solid background in the fundamentals of working with RF and wireless products.
 This four part program provides a thorough understanding of RF analytical tools, communications signals, RF devices and test instruments.
 Starting with basic analytical tools such as the decibel scale, S-parameters and the Smith Chart, this program covers test instrumentation, RF components, and modulation.

 Based on Les Besser's famous RF course material, this program has been reworked and updated to meet the needs of today's engineers looking for online self-paced study.
 Video lectures are followed by our exclusive online workbooks featuring interactive problem sets and quizzes along with optional supplemental reading for those who wish to explore topics in more depth.
-A bonus guest tutorial from a Besser Associates instructor offers a different perspective on one of the topics covered in the course (guest tutorials vary by course offering).
+This course is the first part of an RF Engineering Certificate program currently under development by Besser Associates.

 This interactive web page allows you to look at the output waveforms from a switching-type mixer, as well as a pure multiplication.
 You can change the RF and LO frequencies and update the graph.